ml-struct-bio/cryodrgn/README.md

 The output structure `backproject.128.mrc` will not match the consensus reconstruction exactly as the `backproject_voxel` command backprojects phase-flipped particles onto the voxel grid, and by default only uses the first 10k images.
 If the structure is too noisy, you can increase the number of images that are used with the `--first` argument.

+**Note:** If the volume does not resemble your structure, you may need to use the flag `--uninvert-data` (recently updated from `--invert-data` in v0.3).
+This flips the data sign, which may be necessary since cryo-EM images can be stored as light-on-dark or dark-on-light, depending on the convention used in upstream processing tools.

 ### 5. Running cryoDRGN heterogeneous reconstruction

 When the input image stack (.mrcs), image poses (.pkl), and CTF parameters (.pkl) have been prepared, a cryoDRGN model can be trained with following script:

     $ cryodrgn train_vae -h

     usage: cryodrgn train_vae [-h] -o OUTDIR --zdim ZDIM --poses POSES [--ctf pkl] [--load WEIGHTS.PKL] [--checkpoint CHECKPOINT]
                               [--log-interval LOG_INTERVAL] [-v] [--seed SEED]